shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-custom-deal.md

   - **Specify an ask price** - Select this if you would like to enter a price for the deal.
 You must enter an ask price for private auction deals.

     Enter the price you would like the buyer to see in the **Ask Price** field.
-The system automatically deducts the revenue fee specified in your Xandr contract to determine the amount you will receive (**Min.
+The system automatically deducts the revenue fee specified in your Microsoft Advertising contract to determine the amount you will receive (**Min.
 Revenue**).

     - **Ask Price** - This is the **Min.
 Revenue** plus any fees.
 This amount, which is visible to the buyer, is the minimum amount the buyer must bid in order to compete for this inventory.
-    - **Fees** - The revenue share fees specified in your Xandr contract.
+    - **Fees** - The revenue share fees specified in your Microsoft Advertising contract.
     - **Min.
 Revenue** - The minimum amount you are willing to accept for this inventory.
 This amount is not visible to the buyer.

     > [!NOTE]